philayres/babble-rnn/out/func-28-1-3/notes.md

 Added in two new LSTMs and reloaded weights from last run.

 Disabled training on the 3 initial LSTMs and on encoder and decoder

+Going well!

+Restarted at 3000, having reenabled trainable flag for the initial LSTMs, allowing all LSTMs to refine themselves.